-There are many things you can do or admire in Plaza de Espana but the most enchanted one is probably the chance you have to see the entire Spain concentrated in 48 tiled alcoves along this beautiful square.
+There are many things you can do or admire in Plaza de Espana, but the most enchanted one is probably the chance you have to see the entire Spain concentrated in 48 tiled alcoves along this beautiful square.

-Being the point of intersection of several histories, religions and cultures, the city lies somewhere in time between two worlds, keeping the flavor of the oldest one inside, and blowing it out little by little through its cobblestone alleys while the new one still fights for its place.
+Being the point of intersection of several histories, religions, and cultures, the city lies somewhere in time between two worlds, keeping the flavor of the oldest one inside, and blowing it out little by little through its cobblestone alleys while the new one still fights for its place.

-Spain is known for its autonomous communities and this is not just about the battle between Madrid and Barcelona, it’s about the passion that you can notice in people’s voices when they talk about the region they belong.
+Spain is known for its autonomous communities and this is not just about the battle between Madrid and Barcelona, it’s about the passion that you notice in the people’s voices when they talk about the region they belong.
 Seville’s locals are maybe the most enthusiastic persons I’ve ever met when it comes to their town, leading this pride to the extreme.
-This might seem unusual to some but the paradox is that once you have lived for a while in Seville and you have learned enough about this beautiful paradise, you will begin to act and think like them.
+This might seem unusual to some, but the paradox is that once you have lived for a while in Seville and you have learned enough about this beautiful paradise, you will begin to act and think like them.